Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Introduction.

 \section{Introduction.}

 The aim of seismic imaging \cite{Cla85} is to characterize the geological structures of the subsurface from the analysis of seismic waves \cite{Aki80,Cha04}.
 A central component of seismic imaging is the scale separation, i.e. the separation of a smooth background velocity containing the long wavelength components of the true subsurface velocity model from the short wavelength components \cite{Cla85,Tar05}.
 This separation is justified regarding the physical behavior of these two components with respect to band limited data (typically 3 to 80 Hz) \cite{Cla85,Tar05,Vir15}: the background velocity exhibits a strongly non-linear behavior with respect to the data, affecting the kinematics of the seismic events, while the short wavelength components have a much more linear behavior, affecting mostly the amplitudes of the events.
 As a consequence, recovery of the background velocity and of the short wavelength components is usually done sequentially \cite{Lai83,Tar84}.
 The first step is to compute the background velocity, typically by non-linear tomographic methods \cite{Luo91}.
 The second step is to compute the short wavelength components through a linear inversion process, considering first-order scattered events (reflections and diffractions) \cite{Tar05,Cla71,Ble87}, called seismic migration or imaging.
-There are two ways in seismic migration of linearly representing the short wavelength components of the velocity model: \begin{itemize} \item Using the Born approximation \cite{Bey85,Bey86,Lam92,Ble}, based on a velocity model perturbation. \item Using the Kirchhoff approximation \cite{Cla85,Ble}, where the short wavelength components are represented through a reflectivity distribution, i.e. a volumetric distribution of reflection coefficients.
-Bleistein's groundbreaking work \cite{Ble87,Ble} fundamentally establishes the reflectivity and shows how it can, at a later stage, be converted into material properties of the subsurface through an additional inversion process \cite{Ble87,Rus88}. \end{itemize}
+There are two ways in seismic migration of linearly representing the short wavelength components of the velocity model: \begin{itemize} \item Using the Born approximation \cite{Bey85,Bey86,Lam92,Ble}, based on a velocity model perturbation. \item Using the Kirchhoff approximation \cite{Cla85,Ble,Sto02,Kro98,Bra03}, where the short wavelength components are represented through a reflectivity distribution, i.e. a volumetric distribution of reflection coefficients.
+Inspired by the pioneering work of \cite{Bey85,Bey86}, Bleistein's groundbreaking work \cite{Ble87,Ble} fundamentally establishes the reflectivity and shows how it can, at a later stage, be converted into material properties of the subsurface through an additional inversion process like AVA (amplitude versus angle) analysis \cite{Ble87,Rus88}. \item Both ways can be used in a least square version of migration \cite{Sym16,Kro14}. \end{itemize}